Pravasi Bharatiya Diwas 2023: History And Significance Of This Day

 - The celebration provides a platform for the overseas Indian community to interact with the people living in their homeland and the government of India regarding development activities.

 - The celebration is massive as Indian Diaspora across the world come together to be a part of this event.
-Apart from this, Indian citizens too participate in this event.
+Apart from this, Indian citizens to participate in this event.

 - During this event, several people with exceptional and outstanding merit are honoured with the prestigious Pravasi Bharatiya Samman Award.
 Also, their contribution towards the significant growth of India is acknowledged by the Government of India.